Jtrahan88/Jtrahan88/README.md

 - 👋 Hi, I’m @Jtrahan88
 - 👀 I’m interested in becoming a full time Data Analyst/Data Scientist
 - 🌱 I’m currently learning Python, SQL, Power BI, Tableau, R Programming.
+- :fire: I want to work on getting a four-plex or apartment build, while using data to help make this decision.

 <!---